American Goldfinch

 Foods: They eat seeds, insects and berries.
 At bird feeders they prefer hulled sunflower seed and thistle seeds.

 Did you know?: The goldfinch weaves its nest so tightly, it will fill with rainwater unless a parent bird shields it with outspread wings.
+American Goldfinches almost never eat insects., relying heavily on seed.
+Americans love this gorgeous finch because of the males vibrant plumage in spring.
+They are easy to attract to bird feeders, though they do have more expensive tastes, preferring nyger seed.

 Fast Counter by bCentral